 William D. Boyce, a Chicago publisher, incorporated the Boy Scouts of America in 1910 after meeting with Baden-Powell.
 (Boyce was inspired to meet with the British founder by an unknown Scout who led him out of a dense London fog and refused to take a tip for doing a Good Turn.)
 Immediately after its incorporation, the BSA was assisted by officers of the YMCA in organizing a task force to help community organizations start and maintain a high-quality Scouting program.
 Those efforts climaxed in the organization of the nation’s first Scout camp at Lake George, New York, directed by Ernest Thompson Seton.
 Beard, who had established another youth group, the Sons of Daniel Boone (which he later merged with the BSA), provided assistance.
 Also on hand for this historic event was James E. West, a lawyer and an advocate of children’s rights, who later would become the first professional Chief Scout Executive of the Boy Scouts of America.
 Seton became the first volunteer national Chief Scout, and Beard, the first national Scout Commissioner.

-The BSA publishes the Boy Scout Handbook (more than 35 million copies of which have been printed); the Junior Leader Handbook, which offers information relevant to boy leadership; the Scoutmaster Handbook; more than 100 merit badge pamphlets dealing with hobbies, vocations, and advanced Scoutcraft; and program features and various kinds of training, administrative, and organizational manuals for adult volunteer leaders and Boy Scouts.
-In addition, the BSA publishes Boys’ Life magazine, the national magazine for all boys (magazine circulation is more than 1.3 million) and Scouting magazine for volunteers, which has a circulation of 900,000.
+The BSA publishes the Scouts BSA Handbook (more than 35 million copies of which have been printed); the Senior Patrol Leader Handbook, which offers information relevant to youth leadership; the Scoutmaster Handbook; more than 100 merit badge pamphlets dealing with hobbies, vocations, and advanced Scoutcraft; and program features and various kinds of training, administrative, and organizational manuals for adult volunteer leaders and scouts.
+In addition, the BSA publishes Scout Life magazine, the national magazine for all youth (magazine circulation is more than 1.3 million) and the Scouting magazine app for volunteers, which can be downloaded here.